pj-labs/angular-ssr-docker/README.md

-# Ngx Cookie Service - SSR (Angular Universal) demo
+# Angular SSR with Angular Universal and Deploy with Docker

 ### How to run?

 1. Clone the project
 2. Open terminal in the project and start JSON server
     ```shell
     json-server --watch db.json